Pamela Ellen Davis: American Nonprofits

 In 2012, Davis and a group of nonprofit leaders formed American Nonprofits, a nonprofit organization with a two-fold mission.
 The first is to create a platform for research, dialog, and debate among nonprofit finance professionals and thought leaders on topics related to finance, accountability, capital, and strategy.
 Davis saw that there were institutions in the nonprofit sector that provided information and support to nonprofits about fundraising, grantmaking, and public policy efforts, but none provided resources relevant to the day-to-day financial operations of most nonprofits.

 The second goal of the organization is to create a democratically governed financial institution (a federal credit union) owned by the nonprofit sector to which nonprofits, foundations and individuals can move their deposits, and see their deposits and fees used to support the nonprofit sector.
 In 2013, Davis and the American Nonprofits board explored the viability of creating a national credit union; they received preliminary field of membership approval from the National Credit Union Administration to serve 501(c)(3) nonprofits, their employees, volunteers and stakeholders, and they created a start-up and 4-year business plan.
 At the beginning of 2014, Davis announced that, while many parties were interested in the credit union project, American Nonprofits was not able to raise $10.5 million in starting capital at that time, so the credit union was temporarily put on hold.
-American Nonprofits now exists an active loan fund for small 501(c)(3) nonprofits.
+American Nonprofits now exists as an active loan fund for small 501(c)(3) nonprofits.

 NIAC Member Loan Fund

 Through feedback from nonprofit customers, Davis became aware that many nonprofits struggled to obtain credit from traditional lenders.
 Many lenders required personal guarantees or collateral, and many did not offer nonprofits small working capital loans.
-In order to better understand nonprofits' credit needs and the feasibility of offering small working capital loans, Davis asked her Board of Directors to create the NIAC Member Loan Fund, a pilot program that makes 1-year working capital loans of up to $75,000 to NIAC insurance customers.
-These loans have no personal guarantee or collateral requirements and take less than a month for review and approval.
-NIAC is using data from the loan fund to develop risk models specific to nonprofit borrowers.
-These models allow NIAC and other lenders to underwrite these loans more easily and offer them at a larger scale.
+In order to better understand nonprofits' credit needs and the feasibility of offering small working capital loans, Davis asked her Board of Directors to create the NIAC Member Loan Fund, a pilot program that made 1-year working capital loans of up to $75,000 to NIAC insurance customers.
+These loans had no personal guarantee or collateral requirements and take less than a month for review and approval.
+NIAC used data from the loan fund to develop risk models specific to nonprofit borrowers.
+These models allowed NIAC and other lenders to underwrite these loans more easily and offer them at a larger scale.
+American Nonprofits grew out of the now-ended pilot program.